SAP-archive/cloud-sdk-cli/README.md

 $ npx np
 ```

-This will test the code, run any prepublish steps, increase the version as selected by the user and create a draft release in github.
+This will test the code, run any pre-publish steps, increase the version as selected by the user and create a draft release in github.
 Afterwards fill in the release notes and press "Publish release".
-This will trigger the github action and a new release will be published on npm automatically.
+This will trigger the github action and a new release will be published on `npm` automatically.

 ## License